sbates130272/qemu-minimal/README.md

    much as possible by doing zerofree and then running qemu-img convert.

+   5. ./cross [NEW] - This script uses multistrap to build a rootfs image for an ARCH that is different to the host machine (e.g. building an ARM64 rootfs on x86_64).
+Refer to the header of the script for more information.
+You will need some packages installed in order to run this script and it has to be run as root for the chroot command to work.

 We are happy to consider PRs for other -clean images as long as they utilize the Large File Storage (LFS) feature or are pulled in via curl or wget.